-- \ Guarantees relate to corporate guarantees provided by the Group to various creditors to support financing to one of its project companies.
+- 17.1 Amount payable under settlement agreement represents past due profits on Islamic financing payable settled as of 30 June 2021.
+This amount is due on 30 June 2025.
+During the year, a portion of the liability was settled in kind. - Guarantees relate to corporate guarantees provided by the Group to various creditors to support financing to one of its project companies.
 The Group received certain legal claims from creditors for which the Group is currently assessing its legal position and a defense strategy.
-Management has found it prudent to recognise provisions against such claims (refer note 36). - \\ Amount payable under settlement agreement represents past due profits on Islamic financing payable settled as of 30 June 2021.
-This amount is due on 30 June 2025.
-During the year, the total liability towards this creditor increased when the group acquired certain investments owned by them. - During the year, the Group entered into an Investment Management and Revenue Sharing Agreement with the major shareholder in order to improve the quality of the assets under management and maximise the the generation of revenue.
+Management has found it prudent to recognise provisions against such claims (refer note 32). - 17.3 During the previous year, the Group entered into an Investment Management and Revenue Sharing Agreement with its major shareholder in order to improve the quality of the assets under management and maximise the generation of revenue.